arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system/content.md

     updateSensors();
   }

-  // activate, deactive and keep time of valves function valvesHandler();
+  // activate, deactivate and keep time of valves function valvesHandler();
 }